hellokelvin/career/junior-test-backend/README.md

 # Kelvin backend technical test

-> **Important**: if you haven't been in touch with one of our recruiters yet, you can still make this test and say hi to jobs@kelvin.eco
+> **Important**: if you haven't been in touch with one of our recruiters yet, you can still take this test and say hi to jobs@kelvin.eco

 ## Context